Charles Middleton, 1st Baron Barham: Naval career

 In 1775, at the outbreak of the American War of Independence, Middleton was given a guardship at the Nore, a Royal Navy anchorage in the Thames Estuary, and was subsequently appointed Comptroller of the Navy in 1778, a post he held for twelve years.
 In 1781 was created a baronet, with a special remainder, failing any male issue, to his son in law, Gerard Noel.

 In 1784, Sir Charles Middleton was elected Tory Member of Parliament (MP) for Rochester, a seat he held for six years, and on 24 September 1787 he was promoted rear admiral.
 By 1786 he had become disillusioned with his role as Comptroller of the Navy, seeing it as beset by internal politics between the Admiralty and the Navy Board.
 In 1786 he prepared a letter to the First Lord of the Admiralty indicating he would "contend no more for the public," and urging the appointment of a successor who could "have more weight than I have had, and influence ministers to correct these evils."
 The letter was never sent, but Middleton resigned his position in 1790 and effectively retired from naval affairs.

 Promotions based on seniority continued to be received, despite Middleton's retirement from active service.
 On 1 February 1793 he was promoted to vice admiral, and in May 1794 he was appointed to the Board of Admiralty.
-He became First Naval Lord in March 1795 and was promoted to full admiral on 1 June 1795.
+He became First Naval Lord on 7 March 1795 and was promoted to full admiral on 1 June 1795.
 He was finally, in May 1805 (at the age of 79), appointed First Lord of the Admiralty.
 He was also created Baron Barham, of Barham Court and Teston in the County of Kent, with a special remainder, failing male issue, to his only child, his daughter, Diana Noel, 2nd Baroness Barham, and her male heirs.
 He resigned office in 1806 and died seven years later, aged 86, at his home of Barham Court.

 Abolitionist

 In addition to his service in the Royal Navy, Middleton played a crucial role in the abolition of the slave trade in the British Empire.
-He had been influenced by a pamphlet written by Rev. James Ramsay, who served as a surgeon under Middleton aboard HMS Arundel in the West Indies, but later took holy orders and served on the Caribbean island of St Christopher (now St Kitts), where he observed first-hand the treatment of slaves.
-On his return in 1777, exhausted by the continuing conflict with influential planters and businessmen, Ramsay returned to Britain and briefly lived with Sir Charles and Lady Middleton at Teston.
+He had been influenced by a pamphlet written by Rev. James Ramsay, who served as a surgeon under Middleton aboard HMS Arundel in the West Indies, but later took holy orders and served on the Caribbean island of St Christopher (now St Kitts), where he observed first-hand how enslaved people were treated.
+In 1777, exhausted by the continuing conflict with influential planters and businessmen, Ramsay returned to Britain and briefly lived with Sir Charles and Lady Middleton at Teston.
 He later became vicar of Teston and rector of Nettlestead, Kent, the livings being in the gift of Middleton.